 - Going beyond the role of a typical classroom manager on the Purchase Campus, to one of overseas site manager; dealing with broader student health and safety concerns

 Compensation includes the group flight cost, pre-approved course related excursions and entrance fees, single occupancy accommodations with the group, currency exchange fees (within reason), and for some programs where site location warrants, some meals may be covered.
-Additionally, the OIPS Director will directly negotiate with faculty a stipend for teaching as part of this total compensation package before marketing of the program.
+Additionally, the OIPS Dean will directly negotiate with faculty a stipend for teaching as part of this total compensation package before marketing of the program.
 For new programs, this may be as little as zero and as high as $3,500.
 Factors that go into determining a stipend include credits taught, length of program, program enrollment goals, and location costs affiliated with the site chosen.
 While it is rare that a faculty member would receive no stipend for teaching a study abroad program, occasionally this may occur when a program has been developed in a particularly expensive location, has a low enrollment goal (perhaps the course necessitates a small class size), and has reached what has been determined as reasonable price to pass along to students.
 Faculty do not receive stipends and indirect compensation for programs that are canceled.
 Purchase programs are not developed with non-teaching faculty accompaniment; in rare cases when high enrollment necessitates, OIPS staff trained in overseas group management will accompany the program for non-teaching support.